decaf-dev/vaultexplorer.com/docs/quickstart.md

 1. Click outside of the modal to go back to the explorer view
 2. Click the filter group to enable it

-When a filter group is enabled, you will only see notes that match the rules in that group.
+With the filter group enabled, you will only see notes that have a `tags` property in their frontmatter.

 :::info
 You may only have one filter group enabled at a time